nopedawn/CTF/TsukuCTF2022/OSINT/Money/README.md

 Yeahh I gottem

 <br>
-The image that look similar it has in Shutterstock https://www.shutterstock.com/image-photo/people-throw-coin-stone-buddha-statue-1665495286
+The image that look similar, it has in Shutterstock https://www.shutterstock.com/image-photo/people-throw-coin-stone-buddha-statue-1665495286
 <img src="../../img/9.jpg">

-I found another image that has name of that places, is The Kinkakuji's coin wish place https://www.shutterstock.com/image-photo/kinkakujis-coin-wish-place-1490425859
+I found another image that has name of that places, is <b>The Kinkakuji's coin wish place</b>
+https://www.shutterstock.com/image-photo/kinkakujis-coin-wish-place-1490425859
 <img src="../../img/10.jpg">